Beyond AlphaEarth: Toward Human-Centered Geospatial Foundation Models via POI-Guided Contrastive Learning: Related Work

 POIs provide a complementary and human-centered view of cities.
 Each POI conveys semantic information through its location, category, and name about the role of a place, such as education, commerce, or healthcare.
-Early models like Place2Vec \citep{yan2017itdl}, Doc2Vec~\cite{niu2021delineating} and Location2Vec \citep{qin2022} leveraged spatial co-occurrence among POIs, while graph-based methods \citep{xuyongyang2022, su2023, HGI, huang2022sppe, DCA} modeled functional connectivity among locations.
-These representations highlight the richness of POI data but still offer limited semantic abstraction.
-The recent CaLLiPer framework \citep{wang2025multi, liu2025enriching} advances this line of work by aligning POI text embeddings generated by advanced language models, enabling a deeper understanding of urban functions and semantics.
+Early models like Place2Vec \citep{yan2017itdl}, Doc2Vec~\citep{niu2021delineating} and Location2Vec \citep{qin2022} leveraged spatial co-occurrence among POIs, while graph-based methods \citep{xuyongyang2022, su2023, HGI, huang2022sppe, DCA} modeled functional connectivity among locations.
+These representations highlight the richness of POI data but still offer limited semantic representation capacity.
+The recent CaLLiPer framework \citep{wang2025multi, liu2025enriching} advances this line of work by aligning POI text embeddings generated by advanced language models, enabling a deeper understanding of urban functions and semantics, although the resulting representations remain limited in capturing high-resolution spatial structure.